-Ecological surveys relevant to the Proposed Scheme include habitat surveys, surveys for the presence or signs of terrestrial, mobile Annex II species (i.e. otter Lutra lutra), and surveys for Special Conservation Interest bird species.
-Dedicated fisheries or aquatic surveys were not deemed to be required for this assessment as the Proposed Scheme is not hydrologically connected to any European site designated for Annex II fish species or white-clawed crayfish Austropotamobius pallipes.
-The nearest known European site designated for Atlantic salmon Salmo salar, river lamprey Lampetra fluviatilis and brook lamprey L. planeri is the River Boyne and River Blackwater SAC, located approximately 30km north-west of the Proposed Scheme in the Boyne River catchment.
-The nearest known European site designated for white-clawed crayfish is the River Barrow and River Nore SAC, which is located approximately 44km south-west of the Proposed Scheme in the River Barrow catchment, River Nore catchment and River Ballyteigue-Bannow River catchment.
+- 16 Ecological surveys relevant to the Proposed Scheme include habitat surveys, surveys for the presence or signs of terrestrial, mobile Annex II species (i.e. otter Lutra lutra), and surveys for Special Conservation Interest bird species. - 17 Dedicated fisheries or aquatic surveys, including white-clawed crayfish habitat, and biological water quality (Q-sampling), were undertaken at three sites where previous iterations of the Proposed Scheme indicated that the waterbodies at these locations (e.g. CBC0809AR001, CBC0809AR002 and CBC0809AR003) may be subject to significant disturbance during Construction.
+It should be noted that the Proposed Scheme is not hydrologically connected to any European site designated for Annex II fish species or white-clawed crayfish Austropotamobius pallipes.
+The nearest known European site designated for Atlantic salmon Salmo salar and river lamprey Lampetra fluviatilis is the River Boyne and River Blackwater SAC, located approximately 39km north-west of the Proposed Scheme in the Boyne River catchment.
+The nearest known European site